-To comply with transport legislation, to protect the health, safety and well being of our employees and customers, and ensure that mail in transport does not present a danger to the general public, Jersey Post Group restricts or prohibits certain items from its network.
+To comply with transport legislation, to protect the health, safety and wellbeing of our employees and customers, and make sure that the mail we transport doesn't present a danger to the general public, Jersey Post Group restricts or prohibits certain items from its network.

 ‘Dangerous goods’ are articles or substances which are capable of posing a risk to health, safety, property or the environment.
 Existing regulations prohibit sending nearly all dangerous goods in the mail.
 Prohibited items (such as explosives and corrosive liquids) must never be sent in the post.
 Please refer to this guide and the relevant terms and conditions before packaging or posting any items to ensure you meet minimum safety requirements.